 What does household Adjusted Gross Income (AGI) mean?

-Adjusted Gross Income (AGI) is a combination of the parent’s and student’s income as reported on line 37 of an IRS Form 1040, line 21 of an IRS Form 1040A, or line 4 of an IRS Form 1040EZ.
+Adjusted Gross Income (AGI) is a combination of the parent’s and student’s income as reported on the IRS Form 1040.

 Do I need to submit the Free Application for Federal Student Aid (FAFSA)?
 If so, when?